eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 The instruction immediately after a branch **always executes**, whether the branch is taken or not.
 It was already fetched, and the hardware doesn't throw it away.
 This position is called the [*delay slot*][delay-slot]: the instruction you read *after* a jump actually runs *before* the jump lands.

 Consider the snippet below.
-It's real BIOS code, from a function returning to its caller:
+It's real BIOS code, from a function returning to its caller, with the address of each instruction in the first column:

 ```
 80054190  lw      $t7, 0x0($sp)